7 books set in space that are out of this world

 This YA sci-fi has arguably one of the best opening lines.
 Identity crises, consumerism, and star-crossed teenage love in a futuristic society where people connect to the Internet via feeds implanted in their brains.
 Winner of the LA Times Book Prize.

 You can’t have a list of space books without mentioning Andy Weir.
-In his most recent book from 2021, a lone astronaut must save the earth from disaster in this cinematic thriller full of suspense, humor, and fascinating science—currently in development as a major motion picture starring Ryan Gosling.
+And if you haven't heard everyone raving about Ryan Gosling's performance in the newly released film adaptation, where have you been?
+In this story, a lone astronaut must save the earth from disaster in a cinematic thriller full of suspense, humor, and fascinating science.

 Load your Libby app with more free, intergalactic fun from your local library.